nathankot/bashi/assist/BashiClient/README.md

-# Bashi
+# BashiClient

 This is an api generated from a OpenAPI 3.0 spec with [SwagGen](https://github.com/yonaskolb/SwagGen)

 ## Operation

-Each operation lives under the `Bashi` namespace and within an optional tag: `Bashi(.tagName).operationId`.
+Each operation lives under the `BashiClient` namespace and within an optional tag: `BashiClient(.tagName).operationId`.
 If an operation doesn't have an operationId one will be generated from the path and method.

 Each operation has a nested `Request` and a `Response`, as well as a static `service` property